We value integrity, resilience, respect, relationships and service to strengthen communities, build character and improve the wellbeing of all.

 MUSIC Open to all girls entering years 7 to 11.

 COUNTRY BOARDING Open to girls from regional Australia entering years 7 to 11.

 INDIGENOUS Open to Indigenous boarding and day students in conjunction with the Australian Indigenous Education Foundation (AIEF), Go Foundation and the John Moriarty Scholarship.

 FAITH PATTERSON SCHOLARSHIP Means-tested awarded every second year and covers half tuition fees for years 11 and 12.

 JANE BARKER SCHOLARSHIP Open to daughters and grand-daughters of Old Girls, awarded every second year.

-Tamara received the Order of Australia in the Queens Honour this year for significant service to astrophysical science, to education, and to young astronomers.
+Tamara received the Order of Australia in the Queens Honour in 2020 for significant service to astrophysical science, to education, and to young astronomers.